Adelaide 6 Day Race 2018: Blisters Results

 #1 The most likely spot you’ll get a blister is where you’ve had one before

 Expect this blister at your next event and have your chosen prevention in place before you even start.
 If you’re not sure what the best prevention is for your blister, search this blog.
-Or take the mini-course, pick your blister location and you’ll arrive straight to the answer.
+Or take the join my program, pick your blister location and you’ll arrive straight to the answer.

 #2 When it comes to callouses - less is more